 - 1. Genetics - a.
 Bulls (purchase only) 50% - i.
-Expected Progeny Differences (EPDs) must be certified to meet the requirements set forth in the state EPD standards in Appendix A. - ii.
+Expected Progeny Differences (EPDs) and/or Selection Index must be certified to meet the requirements set forth in the state EPD/Index standards in Appendix A. - ii.
 Must qualify within one of the two bull type categories selected by the producer at the time of application. - iii.
 Limited to reimbursement for two (2) bulls per program year. - iv.
-Beef: When selecting bulls/semen for each of the four bull type categories, the following traits must be met to qualify: - 1.
+Beef: When selecting bulls/semen for each of the three bull type categories, the following traits must be met to qualify: - 1.
 Balanced Trait Bulls, the EPD requirements must be met for calving ease, milking ability, and either weaning weight or yearling weight guidelines.
 An alternative method can be used that requires the bull to meet the minimum calving ease EPD and minimum maternal index that is specific to the breed, if available. - 2.
 Carcass Merit Bulls must meet minimum calving ease and index value that are breed specific, if available. - 3.
-Heifer Acceptable Bulls will have to meet minimum calving ease and either weaning weight or yearling weight guidelines. - 4.
 Terminal Bulls, the EPDs shall meet the calving ease and either weaning weight or yearling weight guidelines, depending on the targeted market. - v.
-Dairy: Use the Lifetime Net Merit Index when selecting (http://aipl.arsusda.gov/reference/nmcalc.htm) - This score is an economic index based on milk, fat, protein, somatic cell score, productive life, daughter pregnancy rate, calving ability, udder, feet and legs, and body size. - 2.
-Semen purchased from artificial insemination (AI) organizations must be from bulls in the upper 20% (80th percentile) for their respective breeds. - Natural service bulls must have sires that are in the upper 20% and dams in the upper 30% (70th percentile) for their respective breeds for the Net Merit Index. - b.
-Testing: DNA, genomics (heifers or bulls), semen, Breeding Soundness Exam (BSE) (to be conducted by herd veterinarian) 75% - c.
+Dairy: Use the Lifetime Net Merit Index when selecting (http://aipl.arsusda.gov/reference/nmcalc.htm) - 1.
+This score is an economic index based on milk, fat, protein, somatic cell score, productive life, daughter pregnancy rate, calving ability, udder, feet and legs, and body size. - 2.
+Semen purchased from artificial insemination (AI) organizations must be from bulls in the upper 20% (80th percentile) for their respective breeds. - 3.
+Natural service bulls must have sires that are in the upper 20% and dams in the upper 30% (70th percentile) for their respective breeds for the Net Merit Index. - Testing: Genomics (heifers or bulls), semen, Breeding Soundness Exam (BSE) (to be conducted by herd veterinarian) 75% - c.
 Whole herd or individual animal disease diagnostic testing (live animal only) 50% - d.
 Artificial Insemination 75% - i.
 Semen 75% - ii.
 Al Procedure (excludes personal labor) 75% - iii.
 Al School 75% - iv.
 AI Pharmaceuticals 75% - v.
 AI Equipment, excluding liquid nitrogen, gloves, sheaths, and other consumables 75% - e.
 Estrus synchronization (natural service or AI) 75% - f.
 Embryo transfer work (includes embryos) 50% - g.
 Heifers Commerical bred or open heifers 50% - i.
-Applicant must submit Heifer Affidavit Producer Report for heifer purchases and include documentation of veterinary examination. - ii.
-All heifers purchased shall have been developed following the minimum guidelines outlined by the University of Kentucky and the Kentucky Department of Agriculture's "Herd Builders" replacement heifer program (Appendix B). - iii.
-Beginning in 2019: Heifers under 30 months of age purchased with a calf are eligible, but do not require pelvic measurement and tract scores.

-- iv.
-Limited to reimbursement for five (5) heifers per program year

-- h.
-Herd pregnancy checks 50%
+Applicant must submit Heifer Affidavit Producer Report for heifer purchases and include documentation of veterinary examination. - All heifers purchased shall have been developed following the minimum guidelines outlined by the University of Kentucky and the Kentucky Department of Agriculture's "Herd Builders" replacement heifer program (Appendix B). - iii.
+Beginning in 2019: Heifers under 30 months of age purchased with a calf are eligible, but do not require pelvic measurement and tract scores. - iv.
+Limited to reimbursement for five (5) heifers per program year - h.
+Herd pregnancy checks 50% including secure lots or pens for holding, sorting, bulls, calves

-- i.
-Vaccines 25%